 The Tulane University School of Medicine training in adult psychology has been an integral part of the training program since its initiation in 1984.
 The training program offers a broad range of experiences and opportunities.
-For 2023-2024, this track provides concentrated training experiences in forensic outpatient and inpatient settings throughout the year to one well-qualified applicant.
+For 2024-2025, this track provides concentrated training experiences in forensic outpatient and inpatient settings throughout the year to one well-qualified applicant.

 The Adult Track intern's major area of study is Forensic Psychology.
-The intern spends two days per week for the training year at an inpatient forensic and psychiatric hospital (Eastern Louisiana Mental Health System) and two days per week at an outpatient forensic clinic (New Orleans Forensic Aftercare Clinic).
+The intern spends four days per week for the training year at an inpatient forensic and psychiatric hospital (Eastern Louisiana Mental Health System).
 Specific training opportunities are described below.
 The aim of the Forensic Psychology major area of study is to offer a planned, programmatic sequence of supervised forensic training experiences in accordance with the education and training guidelines promulgated by the America Board of Forensic Psychology (ABFP).